AkshayVankipuram/DataVisualizationSO/README.md

 Python Dependencies: flask, flask-sqlalchemy, sqlalchemy-migrate, distance

-It is not a runnable state at the moment.
+It is not in a runnable state at the moment.